3. The University and the Community

 Circumstances That May Lead to the Issuance of a Short-Term Notice

 Occupying/Seeking Access to Restricted Areas.
-If a sworn Public Safety officer has reason to believe that an individual is in, or seeking access to, a building or area which the individual is not authorized to access, the sworn Public Safety officer may ascertain the status of that individual and ask the individual to explain his/her behavior.
-If the individual fails to provide an adequate explanation, the individual may be asked to cease what he/she is doing and leave the area.
+If a sworn Public Safety officer has reason to believe that an individual is in, or seeking access to, a building or area which the individual is not authorized to access, the sworn Public Safety officer may ascertain the status of that individual and ask the individual to explain the behavior in question.
+If the individual fails to provide an adequate explanation, the individual may be asked to cease the actvity and leave the area.
 Depending on the circumstances, the Public Safety officer may, at that time, also issue a Short-Term Notice that bars the individual from returning to a specific area of the campus or the campus in its entirety for up to 90 days.

 Violation of University Policy.
-If an individual is in an area of campus generally open to the public, and if a sworn Public Safety officer has a reasonable basis to believe that the individual is violating or has violated a University policy, the sworn Public Safety officer may ascertain the status of the individual and ask him/her to explain the behavior.
-If the individual fails to provide an adequate explanation, the individual may be asked to cease what he/she is doing and leave the area.
+If an individual is in an area of campus generally open to the public, and if a sworn Public Safety officer has a reasonable basis to believe that the individual is violating or has violated a University policy, the sworn Public Safety officer may ascertain the status of the individual and ask the individual to explain the behavior.
+If the individual fails to provide an adequate explanation, the individual may be asked to cease the activity and leave the area.
 Depending on the circumstances, the Public Safety officer may, at that time, also issue a Short-Term Notice that bars the individual from returning to a specific area of the campus or the campus in its entirety for up to 90 days.

 Short-Term Notice Review Process